jennahamlin/tinselR/manuscript/paper.md

 We would like to thank those who participated in testing the application and providing valuable feedback during code review including the members of Biome team at CDC.
+We also thank J. Notoma for help getting tinselR up and running on the CDC internal server.
 This publication was supported by Cooperative Agreement Number 60OE000103, funded by Centers for Disease Control and Prevention through the Association of Public Health Laboratories.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of Centers for Disease Control and Prevention or the Association of Public Health Laboratories.